JcDenton86/stylish_firefox_android_theme/README.md

 1. Install Stylish Add-on from Firefox
 2. Select write new Style (Blank style)
 3. Give a name (i.e Android theme)
-4. Copy and paste the contents of the .css file in found here
+4. Copy and paste the contents of the .css file found here
 5. Done!